DanaAlesmael/Controlling-motors/README.md

 # Dana-s_work
-My works for tasks in path1 and 2 will be posted here.
+My works for tasks in path2, about Robotics, will be posted here.